 • Winter weather is less predictable.
 You may come out to your car and find it covered with snow.
 It’s important to take the time to brush the snow off, Welsh said.
 He recommends a telescoping snow brush; it works well and can be bought where auto supplies are sold.

-• Another thing that causes accidents in winter months is that fewer of us are putting on snow tires, said Welsh.
+• Another thing that causes accidents which you can read about them in winter months is that fewer of us are putting on snow tires, said Welsh.
 “All- season tires are good to a point,” he said.
 But snow tires are built specifically to perform in winter conditions, so buy four snow tires.”

 • Drivers of four-wheel drive or all-wheel drive vehicles are often over confident that their vehicles will get them through the snow.
 They give the driver a false sense of security.
 “They drive too fast for the conditions and end up in the ditch or on the guard rail,” Welsh said.